Branch walkthrough

 Branch reports

 The analytics report is the only report in the Branch.
-This report is coming from the Query API, and it has a low quota limit of:
+This report comes from the Query API, and has a low quota limit of:

 Avoid running multiple rivers or predefined reports in parallel due to this low limit.
 Instead, run 1 - 3 predefined reports in a single river.